 The LCAP describes our plan for using the state's money to achieve our goal -- encouraging the light within each student to shine brighter.
 The LCAP Addendum describes our plan for using federal money.

-The SPSA describes how we plan to utilize federal Title One funding in 2017-18.
+The SPSA describes how we plan to utilize federal Title One funding.

 The SARC is published each year to provide parents and the community with a snapshot about each public school in the state.